-- 1. Press the MENU key followed by the WAYPOINTS/ROUTES and WAYPOINTS soft key to open the waypoint menu. - 2.
-Press the WAYPOINT BY CURSOR soft key. - 3.
-Operate the Cursor pad to place the cursor on the waypoint which you want to erase.
+- 1. Press the MENU key followed by the C: WAYPOINTS/ROUTES and A: WAYPOINTS soft key to open the waypoint menu. - 2.
+Press the C: WAYPOINT BY CURSOR soft key. - 3.
+Operate the Trackball to place the cursor on the waypoint which you want to erase.
 A flashing diamond mark appears on the waypoint when it is correctly selected. - 4.
-Press the EDIT/MOVE soft key followed by the ERASE WPT soft key.
+Press the D: EDIT/MOVE soft key followed by the D: ERASE WPT soft key.
 You are asked if you are sure to erase the waypoint. - 5.
 Push the ENTER knob to erase the waypoint. - 6.
 Press the MENU key to close the menu.
 The waypoint is erased from the plotter screen and the waypoint list.